-- You having been hospitalised (certain procedures such as an Endoscopic procedure, CT Scan and Chemotherapy does not require hospitalisation - Please refer to your policy document for the listed outpatient procedures that are covered);
+- You having been hospitalised (certain procedures such as an Endoscopic procedure, CT Scan and Chemotherapy does not require hospitalisation - Please refer to your Policy for the listed outpatient procedures that are covered);

-- Your procedure not involving drug/alcohol rehabilitation or admission for depression or dental implants (please refer to the policy document for a full list of exclusions);
+- Your procedure not involving drug/alcohol rehabilitation or admission for depression or dental implants (please refer to the Policy for a full list of exclusions);

-- You receiving accidental emergency treatment (as defined in the master policy) in a hospital casualty ward, and your medical scheme not covering this from the in-hospital risk portion of your medical scheme;
+- You receiving Accidental Emergency Treatment (as defined in the Policy) in a hospital casualty ward, and your Medical Scheme not covering this from the In-Hospital risk portion of your Medical Scheme;

-- You having exceeded your limit for oncology treatment;
+- You having exceeded your limit for oncology Treatment, defined in your Policy;

-- Your medical scheme option requiring you to pay a co-payment for oncology treatment.
+- Your Medical Scheme option requiring you to pay a Co-Payment for oncology Treatment, defined in your Policy.

-Once you have established that you have a valid claim, you will be required to complete this Kaelo Gap claim form.
-Please note that this is not an automatic process, and you will be required to submit a separate claim form to the claim that has been submitted to your medical scheme.
+Once you have established that you have a valid Claim, you will be required to complete this Claim form.
+Please note that this is not an automatic process, and you will be required to submit a separate Claim form to the Claim that has been submitted to your Medical Scheme.

-When submitting the claim form, you will also need to provide a copy of the relevant specialists’ accounts, hospital accounts and medical aid statement showing the processing of the accounts and the shortfall.
-Please note that the claim will not be processed until all documents have been received.
-You have 4 months from the first day that you were hospitalised to submit your claim and relevant documentation.
-Any claim received for the first time after the 4 month period has expired, will not be honoured.
-Should a portion of the documentation be received within the 4 month period, the claim will be held pending for a further four month period, after which it will go stale and will not be honoured.
+Any Claim received for the first time after the four month period has expired, will not be honoured.
+Should a portion of the documentation be received within the four month period, the Claim will be held pending for a further four month period, after which it will go stale and will not be honoured.

 Claims can be e-mailed to email@example.com.

-Once received, your claim will be processed and if all requirements have been met, the benefit amount will be paid within 7 to 10 working days.
+Once received, your Claim will be processed and if all requirements have been met, the Benefit amount will be paid within seven to 14 working days.

 Please direct all queries to the Kaelo Customer Care Centre on 0861 493 587.